Effect of Cinnamomum verum essential oil on performance, nutrients digestibility and ruminal fermentation in feedlot male lambs

 Authors

-1 Department of Animal Science, Faculty of Agriculture, University of Kurdistan, Sanandaj, Iran
+1 Master student, Department of Animal Science, Faculty of Agriculture, University of Kurdistan, Sanandaj, Iran

-2 Department of Animal Science, Faculty of agriculture, University of Kurdistan, Sanandaj, Iran
+2 Associate Professor, Department of Animal Science, Faculty of Agriculture, University of Kurdistan, Sanandaj, Iran.

 Abstract